lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 DoS attacks are possible if an intruder can introduce a corrupted SCHC compressed packet onto the link and cause an excessive resource consumption at the decompressor.
 However, an intruder having the ability to add corrupted packets at the link layer raises additional security issues than those related to the use of header compression.

 SCHC compression returns variable-length Residues for some CoAP fields.
-In the compressed header, the length sent is not the original header field length but the length of the Residue that is transmitted.
+In the compressed header, the length sent is not the original header field length but the Compression Residue's length that is transmitted.
 So If a corrupted packet comes to the decompressor with a longer or shorter length than the one in the original header, SCHC decompression will detect an error and drops the packet.

 OSCORE compression is also based on the same compression method described in {{RFC8724}}.
-The size of the Initialisation Vector (IV) residue must be considered carefully.
-A residue size obtained with LSB CDA over the IV impacts on the compression efficiency and the frequency the device will renew its key.
+However, OSCORE needs to carefully consider the size of the Initialisation Vector (IV) Compression Residue.
+A Compression Residue size obtained with LSB CDA over the IV impacts the compression efficiency, and the frequency that the device will renew its key.
 This operation requires several exchanges and is energy-consuming.

 SCHC header and compression Rules MUST remain tightly coupled.
 Otherwise, an encrypted residue may be decompressed differently by the receiver.
-To avoid this situation, if the Rule is modified in one location, the OSCORE keys MUST be re-established.
+To avoid this situation, if the Rule is modified in one location, the OSCORE keys MUST be re-established after each modification on the Rule.

 # Acknowledgements